Eruption of primary teeth; Well child care - teething

 Teething is the growth of teeth through the gums in the mouth of infants and young children.

-Teething usually begins when a baby is between 6 and 8 months old.
+Teething generally begins when a baby is between 6 and 8 months old.
 All 20 baby teeth should be in place by the time a child is 30 months old.
 Some children do not show any teeth until much later than 8 months, but this is usually normal.

 - Next to grow in are usually the two top front teeth (upper incisors).